Prefill-decode disaggregation#

 • Begins token generation.

-• Streams tokens back through proxy.
+• Streams tokens back through ingress.

 5. Response streaming: Client receives generated tokens.